April 2018, Auto Dealer Today - WebXclusive

 1. Shake Up Your Sales Team.

 From there, the salesperson should set the agenda and show the customer how they will get the customer in and out — quickly.
-Salespeople should become “instant experts” and be able to build quality and value on every vehicle on their lot.
+Salespeople should become “instant experts” and be able to build quality and value for any vehicle on your lot.

 2. Make a Promise.